MD Program Admissions 2014

 Well-prepared applicants from both Wisconsin and throughout the United States are encouraged to apply (although you must be a U.S. citizen or permanent resident of the United States).
 Everything that you need to know to apply and become accepted to the UW School of Medicine and Public Health is presented here.

 The University of Wisconsin School of Medicine and Public Health (UW SMPH) has been a leader in medical education, research, and clinical care for many years.
-We are internationally known for our advances in health care and for the quality of care provided by the University of Wisconsin Hospital and Clinics.
+We are internationally known for our advances in medicine and for the quality of care provided by the University of Wisconsin Hospital and Clinics.

 The UW School of Medicine and Public Health is not just a state medical school; we are a resource to the nation and the world.
 We have changed your life and will continue to do so with breakthroughs ranging from the discovery of Vitamin D to being a pioneer in stem cell development.